The Candidate Process

 If you apply to be a GP in England this is the application process you will follow:

 An initial conversation with the recruitment agency for the area you are interested in working in, and some background checks (including police checks).

-You will be asked to take an English language test (organised by the recruitment agency).
+You will be asked to take an English language test.
 This will either be the International English Language Testing System (IELTS) or the Occupational English Test (medicine version) proficiency test for people wishing to study or work in English speaking countries.